 House of Lords, 1990.
 Full judgment: bailii.org.

 The Council provided free swimming facilities for old age pensioners.
-The qualifying age was accordingly 65 for men and 60 for women.
+At the time this meant the qualifying age was 65 for men and 60 for women.

 The House of Lords held this was sex discrimination, regardless of motive.
 The test was objective.
 ‘But for’ his gender, a man of 61 like Mr James would have received the same free swimming facilities as his wife.